DMovies - Your platform for thought-provoking cinema

 Kidnapped (Rapito)

-In mid-19th century Italy, a six-year-old Jew is forcibly converted into Catholicism - Marco Bellochio's insightful historical drama is in cinemas on Friday, April 26th
+In mid-19th century Italy, a six-year-old Jew is forcibly converted into Catholicism - Marco Bellochio's insightful historical drama is on VoD on Monday, June 24th

 In the year of 1858.
 Bologna’s inquisitor Father Pier Feletti violently removes Edgardo Mortara (Enea Sala) from his large Jewish family (mother, father and five siblings) after a former servant alleged that she secretly baptised him as baby.
 Despite his parents’ desperate plea for help, and the international commotion that the case generated (indignant newspapers across Europe and the United States demanded that the child is returned to his family, even gathering support from some Catholics).
 Edgardo was sent to Rome to live with other stolen children, under the direct purview of the Pope.
 The leader of the Catholic Church had personally ordered his abduction of the young boy, at a time when the government of Bologna was directly controlled by the Catholic Church.
 And he was unlikely to change his mind, having instituted the controversial doctrine of Papal infallibility just a few years earlier.
 Not quite a man of compromise!